HuakunShen/tauri-plugin-system-info/README.md

 ## Installation

 > If you are installing from npm and crates.io package registry, make sure the versions for both packages are the same, otherwise, the API may not match.

+> For Tauri v1 app, use version 1.x, for Tauri v2 app, use version 2.x. (this applies to both npm and crates.io packages)

 ### Rust Install